– Press Release – G7 – Women’s rights: France has not met all expectations

 Press release

-This G7 was the opportunity for the French President Emmanuel Macron to translate his commitment to make gender equality a great global cause into action.
-Multiple financial commitments were taken, but the Women 7 (W7) feminist associations believe that French Presidency has not met all expectations.
-France failed to embody a feminist diplomacy within this G7 and several key gender equality issues did not make it into the G7 leaders’ agenda.
+This G7 summit was an opportunity for French President Emmanuel Macron to translate his commitment to making gender equality a major global cause into action.
+Multiple financial commitments were made, but the Women 7 (W7) feminist associations believe that the French Presidency has not met all expectations.
+France failed to embody feminist diplomacy within this G7, and several key gender equality issues did not make it onto the G7 leaders' agenda.

 A French feminist diplomacy that is still not bold enough

-By promoting a feminist diplomacy, the French President Emmanuel Macron had a historic responsibility to achieve concrete political and financial commitments on women’s and girls’ rights at this G7, building on the Canadian G7.
+By promoting feminist diplomacy, French President Emmanuel Macron had a historic responsibility to achieve concrete political and financial commitments on women's and girls' rights at this G7 summit, building on the Canadian G7.

 Promising outcomes on women’s and girls’ rights, yet still insufficient

-G7 countries and some of the countries invited to the summit have commited to adopt a new law or a new public policy on women’s rights at national level, based on the report developed by the Gender Equality Advisory Council.
-These future legislative measures are essential to have a positive and sustainable impact on women’s and girls’ lives, but they are not enough.
-The Women 7 emphasises that each adopted law or public policy must be accompanied by adequate funding, a timeline for its implementation, and a meaningful consultation of feminist associations.
+G7 countries and some of the countries invited to the summit have committed to adopting a new law or a new public policy on women's rights at the national level, based on the report developed by the Gender Equality Advisory Council.
+These future legislative measures are essential to have a positive and sustainable impact on women's and girls' lives, but they are not enough.
+The Women 7 emphasizes that each adopted law or public policy must be accompanied by adequate funding, a timeline for its implementation, and meaningful consultation with feminist associations.

 Several forgotten issues in the negotiations

-Several commitments made by G7 countries on the Sahel region do not prioritise the urgency to improve access to basic services for women and girls, such as health, including sexual and reproductive health and rights, and education.
+Several commitments made by G7 countries on the Sahel region do not prioritize the urgency of improving access to basic services for women and girls, such as health, including sexual and reproductive health and rights, and education.

-The French government has announced its will to implement a feminist diplomacy.
-As of now, President Emmanuel Macron has not embodied yet his feminist ambition.
-He invited to take stock in a few months of whether G7 countries have walked the talk.
-Civil society organisations must play a key role in these future accountability mechanisms.
+The French government has announced its intention to implement a feminist diplomacy.
+As of now, President Emmanuel Macron has not yet embodied his feminist ambition.
+He has invited us to take stock in a few months' time to see whether the G7 countries have walked the talk.
+Civil society organizations must play a key role in these future accountability mechanisms.
 We call on the French government to embrace a truly feminist agenda, especially considering that in 2020 France will host the Generation Equality Forum, a crucial moment for women’s and girls’ rights.

 About the W7